Atlantic City Woman Brutally Beaten After Asking Girl To Stop Splashing At Philadelphia Museum

-Philadelphia police are investigating the attack of an Atlantic City woman at an area museum that left her badly bruised and her young nephew in shock.
+Philadelphia police are investigating an attack on an Atlantic City woman at an area museum that left her badly bruised and her young nephew in shock.

 Danielle Vincent of Atlantic City had taken her nephew to the Franklin Institute on May 1, and at some point asked a young girl at a children's exhibit to stop splashing, NJ.com reports.

-The assault was caught on surveillance tapes and under investigation by the Philadelphia Police Department.
+The assault was caught on surveillance video and is under investigation by the Philadelphia Police Department.

 The museum in a statement released to Daily Voice said: